guidebooks/madwizard/packages/madwizard/README.md

 about in my cluster?
 How much of the overly general documentation is relevant to my system?

-With `madwizard`, you can automate testing and consumption of documentation.
+`madwizard` automates testing and consumption of documentation.
 Point `madwizard` at markdown, and it can generate an execution plan, and help you (and your users) execute these reliably.

 ## The `madwizard` User Experience